 |

 Exploring America's Whiskey Distilleries First, the Big Ol' Boys.
-Scroll down, or Once upon a time there were many, many little whiskey distilleries in America.
+Scroll down, or for some of America's newest distillers.
+Once upon a time there were many, many little whiskey distilleries in America.
 Then along came National Prohibition in 1920.
 It was supposed to last forever.
 It only lasted for 14 years, but that was enough.
 When Prohibition was repealed in 1933 all of those brands were owned by just a handful of big spirits merchants.
 So were the distilleries themselves.
 The merchants began closing them down, and filling all those bottles with whiskey they were making in the few remaining plants.
 By the time we began to explore America's spirits in the mid-'90s, there were just fifteen operating distilleries, one in Virginia, one in Indiana, two in Tennessee, and all the rest of them in Kentucky.
 We've visited most of them; here they are:

 |